swaptacular/swpt_accounts/protocol.rst

    message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

-.. [#forbid-transfers] Server implementations SHOULD NOT accept incoming transfers for "scheduled for deletion" accounts.
+.. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
+That is:
+  `PrepareTransfer`_ messages that has a "scheduled for deletion" account as a recipient MUST be rejected.

 .. [#zero-principal] The principal (the amount that the debtor owes to the creditor, without the interest) on newly created accounts MUST